ecuacion-jp/ecuacion-lib/README.md

     ```

 2. Add dependent `ecuacion` modules to your `pom.xml`.
    (This is the example of `ecuacion-lib-core` module.
-Check the page of the module you want to add to your project.)
+Check `README` of the module you want to add to your project.)

     ```xml
     <dependency>